blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Cabling Schemes.md

 - Balanced Line
 	- Pair of conductors to carry signals which have equal impedances along their lengths and to ground and other circuits
 	- It reduces common-mode noise and interference when fed to a differential device such as a transformer or differential amplifier
-	- It eliminates common-mode noise because it has equal impedances (how?)
+	- It eliminates common-mode noise because it has equal impedances, even if the [[signalling schemes|signalling scheme]] is single-ended
+		- That is, just like differential signals, the voltage differential eliminates the common-mode noise, with the original signal retrieved.
+		- However, the difference is that due to the polarity being the same, the retrieved signal will have a voltage which is the difference of the wires, while differential signals will have double the voltage due to opposing polarities.
 	- Examples: Twin-lead, Twisted Pair cable (reduces EM radiation from crosstalk)

 # Notes